-Term Description

-SEBI (PFUTP) SEBI (Prohibition of Fraudulent and Unfair Trade Practices relating to Securities Markets

-Regulations/PFUTP Regulations, 2003

-Regulations

-SEBI SAST Regulations Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers)

-Regulations, 2011, as amended from time to time

-SEBI VCF Regulations Securities and Exchange Board of India (Venture Capital Fund) Regulations, 1996, as

-repealed by the SEBI AIF Regulations, as amended

-SICA Sick Industrial Companies (Special provisions) Act, 1985, as amended from time to time

-SME Small and Medium Enterprises

-STT Securities Transaction Tax

-Sec.
-Section

-SPV Special Purpose Vehicle

-Takeover Regulations Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers)

-Regulations, 2011

-TAN Tax Deduction Account Number

-TDS Tax Deducted at Source

-TRS Transaction Registration Slip

-TIN Taxpayers Identification Number

-US/United States United States of America

-UPI Unified Payments Interface as a payment mechanism through National Payments

-Corporation of India with Application Supported by Block Amount for applications in public

-issues by retail individual investors through SCSBs

-USD/US\$/\$ United States Dollar, the official currency of the Unites States of America

-VCF / Venture Capital Foreign Venture Capital Funds as defined under the SEBI AIF Regulations

-Fund

-VAT Value Added Tax

-w.e.f.
-With effect from

-WIP Work in process

-Wilful Defaulter An entity or person categorized as a willful defaulter by any bank or financial institution or

-consortium thereof, in terms of regulation 2(1)(lll) of the SEBI ICDR Regulations

-YoY Year over Year
+SEBI AIF Regulations Securities and Exchange Board of India (Alternative Investments Funds) Regulations, 2012, as amended from time to time SEBI FII Regulations Securities and Exchange Board of India (Foreign Institutional Investors) Regulations, 1995, SEDI FII Regulations as amended from time to time SEBI FPI Regulations Securities and Exchange Board of India (Foreign Portfolio Investors) Regulations, 2019, as SEBITITICGUIAGONS amended from time to time SEBI FVCI Regulations Securities and Exchange Board of India (Foreign Venture Capital Investor) Regulations, 2000, as amended from time to time SEBI ICDR Regulations Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018, as amended from time to time SEBI Insider Trading Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015, Regulations as amended from time to time.
+SEBI LODR Regulations Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended from time to time SEBI (PFUTP) SEBI (Prohibition of Fraudulent and Unfair Trade Practices relating to Securities Markets) Regulations/PFUTP Regulations, 2003 Regulations 8 SEBI SAST Regulations Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) SEBI SI IST Regulations Regulations, 2011, as amended from time to time SEBI VCF Regulations Securities and Exchange Board of India (Venture Capital Fund) Regulations, 1996, as SEBI VEI REGULATIONS repealed by the SEBI AIF Regulations, as amended SERCs State Electricity Regulatory Commissions SHWW Act Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, SIIW W Act 2013 SICA Sick Industrial Companies (Special provisions) Act, 1985, as amended from time to time SME Small and Medium Enterprises STT Securities Transaction Tax Sec.
+Section SPV Special Purpose Vehicle SPOS Special Pre-Open Session Takeover Regulations Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Tunes (or regulations Regulations, 2011 TAN Tax Deduction Account Number TDS Tax Deducted at Source TFT Trade For Trade TRS Transaction Registration Slip TIN Taxpayers Identification Number US/United States United States of America UPI Unified Payments Interface as a payment mechanism through National Payments OFI Corporation of India with Application Supported by Block Amount for applications in public issues by retail individual investors through SCSBs USD/ US\$/ \$ United States Dollar, the official currency of the Unites States of America Foreign Venture Capital Funds as defined under the SEBI AIF Regulations VCF / Venture Capital Fund VAT Value Added Tax WCT Working Capital to Turnover w.e.f.
+With effect from WIP Work in process Wilful Defaulter An entity or person categorized as a willful defaulter by any bank or financial institution or consortium thereof, in terms of regulation 2(1)(lll) of the SEBI ICDR Regulations WO Work Order WPI Wholesale Price Index YoY Year over Year